jeremiasbaur/CoronaHackZurich2020/README.md

 Another method of sentiment testing is by randomly questioning people in the buzzing downtowns of cities.
 But this method also faces the same issue: Only the sentiment of certain groups of people (here the young (physically or mentally), urban upper middle class) is captured.

-Therefore the big challenge is: **How can we find out the accurate state of the emotional well-being of the whole cross-section of society without selecting for certain groups?**
+Therefore the big challenge is: **How can we find out the accurate state of the emotional well-being of the whole cross-section of society, not only for certain groups?**

 ### Our solution

+The problem is that using only one data source leads to results that doesn't represent the whole of society well.
+We believe that combining several data sources in a proportional manner, each being dominated by certain demographics and groups, can give an accurate view of how the whole of society thinks and feels.

+We identified several data sources, each representing a different demographics.

 Only summary right now, will write full sentences later

 - Problem: singular data source -> doesnt reflect whole society very well